-The simple fact is that both fellowships have a Sixth Tradition for a reason: to keep them from being diverted from their primary purpose.
-Because of the inherent need of a Twelve Step fellowship to focus on "one thing and one thing only so that it can do that one thing supremely well," each Twelve Step fellowship must stand alone, unaffiliated with everything else.
+Both fellowships have a Sixth Tradition for a reason: to keep each one from being diverted from its own primary purpose.
+Because of the inherent need of a Twelve Step fellowship to focus on one thing and one thing only, so that it can do that one thing supremely well, each Twelve Step fellowship must stand alone, unaffiliated with everything else.
 It is in our nature to be separate, to feel separate, and use a separate set of recovery terms, because we each have a separate, unique primary purpose.
-The focus of AA is on the alcoholic, and we ought to respect their perfect right to adhere to their own traditions and protect their focus.
+The focus of AA is on the alcoholic, and we ought to respect that fellowship's perfect right to adhere to its own traditions and protect its focus.
 If we cannot use language consistent with that, we ought not go to their meetings and undermine that atmosphere.
-In the same way, NA members ought to respect our own primary purpose and identify ourselves at NA meetings simply as addicts, and share in a way that keeps our fundamentals clear.
+In the same way, we NA members ought to respect our own primary purpose and identify ourselves at NA meetings simply as addicts, and share in a way that keeps our message clear.